-Today there are still three categories, called Domains, but they all refer to types of cells.
+Today there are still three categories, called Domains, but they are all too small to see.
 The only familiar name is Bacteria.
-Plants and animals are now small dots in the huge Domain of Eukaryotes (you-CARRY-oats), meaning cells with a nucleus.
+Plants and animals are now small print in another Domain called Eukaryotes (you-CARRY-oats), meaning cells with a nucleus.

-So how are these Archaea so different from Bacteria that they get their own subdivision of living things?
+So how are these Archaea so different from Bacteria that they get their own subdivision?
 Biologist Carl Woese in 1977 argued they are indeed a different form of life.
 He showed that in much of their chemical make-up and their genetic sequencing, Archaea not only are distinct from Bacteria but are in some ways closer relatives than Bacteria to the Eukaryotic cells that form plants and animals.

 I’ll describe a few features that Archaea and Bacteria have in common and then some features that are unique to Archaea.
 The information, from Wikipedia and elsewhere, is quite specialized and my renderings of it are admittedly general and selective.